hombreperro45/docs/docs/library/Core_Template.md

 --State support can be tested by attempting to save and load a state in the core-- --If States are supported, that means Rewind and Netplay are supported too--

---The (Core name) core creates directories named (Folder name) in RetroArch's save and state directories--
+The (Core name) core creates directories named '(Folder name)' in RetroArch's save and state directories

 --Describe what the core reads/writes to and from the save and state directories--